 This course introduces students to the principles of construction project management.
-Included are the design/construction process, contract documents, organization of the construction firm, subcontractor relationships, records and reports, cost control methods and procedures, schedule control, construction safety, and quality control.
+Included are the design/ construction process, contract documents, organization of the construction firm, subcontractor relationships, records and reports, cost control methods and procedures, schedule control, construction safety, and quality control.
 Bar chart and critical path method scheduling are covered.
-An introduction to design-build and construction manager contracting is included; 3 hours of lecture per week.
+An introduction to design-build and construction manager contracting is included.